pinetree1/crispr-dav/README.md

 ## Installing and running the pipeline

 The pipeline can be installed via a docker container or the traditional physical approach.
-Please see [Install_and_Run.txt](Install_and_Run.txt) for instructions.
+Please see [Install_and_Run](Install_and_Run.md) for instructions.

 ## Results